xyproto/pixelpusher/README.md

 Module for concurrent software rendering.

+## Features and limitations

+* Can draw software-rendered triangles concurrently, using goroutines!
-Everything is drawn to a `[]uint32` pixel buffer before rendering.
+* Everything is drawn to a `[]uint32` pixel buffer.

-Can draw software-rendered triangles concurrently.
+* Does not depend on SDL2 or any other graphics library.

-## Example usage, with SDL2
+## Example, using SDL2

 ```go
 package main